dwrolvink/go_sdl2/README.md

 # go_sdl2
 Example app to explain SDL2 using Go.

-In this app I make a screen, draw colored squares, draw pictures, draw text, and read out events.
+In this app I make a screen, draw colored squares, draw pictures, move pictures around, draw text in a way that the text content can be changed on the fly, and read out events like keyboard events.

+It is, in short, an app to showcase what you can do and how to do it.

-Most of this app is based on this tutorial series: https://markkeeley.xyz/2016/go-sdl2-lesson-1/ most of the added comments will assume you have followed Mark's tutorial first.
+Most of this app is based on this tutorial series: https://markkeeley.xyz/2016/go-sdl2-lesson-1/ most of the added comments will assume you have followed Mark's tutorial first, and I deeply recommend that you do start there.

 SDL wrapper: https://github.com/veandco/go-sdl2